TsienJin/SC1015-Project/README.md

+`Limits of SVM (TJ)`

+> 1. Why linear SVM is not as accurate as linear kernal.
+>
+>    1. Explain how the results are predicted (process).
+>
+>    2. Justify difference in linear kernal and linear SVM.

+`Comparing SVM kernals (YZ)`

+> 1. Strength of linear kernal
+>
+> 2. Why RBF kernal is good (also explain briefly what is RBF kernal)

+`Limits of SVM poly kernal (XH)`

+> 1. Why poly kernal has significantly lower accuracy.
+>
+> 2. Why poly kernal is not suitable for our dataset.

+`Why SVM`

+> 1. Justify why SVM (and which model) is better over classification tree

 Since the model of SVM on the categorical dataset "Stress Analysis", has the better classification accuracy of `1.0`, as comapred to Decision Tree's classification accuracy of `0.79554`, we decided to proceed with the SVM model instead of decision trees.

 `Since now we have the models for both datasets, with the common categorial variable of "Stress Level", we are able to use the emotions, sentiment variables in the dataset "Stress Analysis", to predict the "Stress Level".
 We then can use that "***Stress Level***" to predict the quality of sleep, namely the variables "***Eye Movement (REM)***" and "***Sleeping Hours***".`

 # Use of machine learning techniques to solve specific problem